Components -> Minerals -> Trace elements

 Common Questions About Iron

 The recommended daily allowance (RDA) for iron varies based on age and gender.
-For adult males and post-menopausal females, the RDA is 8 milligrams per day.
-For pre-menopausal females, the RDA is 18 milligrams per day.
-Pregnant women have a higher RDA of 27 milligrams per day.
-It's important to meet your specific iron needs through a balanced diet rich in iron-rich foods.
+The recommendations also vary between countries.
+For adult males and post-menopausal females the RDA is around 8 milligrams per day.
+For pre-menopausal females, the RDA is higher: around 18 milligrams per day.
+Pregnant women might have an even higher RDA.
+It's important to meet your specific iron needs through a balanced diet with iron-rich foods.

 What are the health risks associated with iron deficiency?